waleedgul92/FINANCIAL-MARKET-ANALYSIS/README.md

 # Prob & Stats-project MT2005
 # Description
-We compared the Stocks, Cryptocoin and Gold investment and try to get insights by comparing them.
+We compared the Stocks, Bitcoin and Gold investment and try to get insights by comparing them.
 ## Installing ##
 * Made in jupyter notebook.
 ## Exexuting program ##